qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 It is ideal to use a model specially trained to determine the closeness of meanings.
 For example, models trained on Semantic Textual Similarity (STS) datasets.
-Current state-of-the-art models could be found on this [leaderboard](https://paperswithcode.com/sota/semantic-textual-similarity-on-sts-benchmark?p=roberta-a-robustly-optimized-bert-pretraining).
+Current state-of-the-art models can be found on this [leaderboard](https://paperswithcode.com/sota/semantic-textual-similarity-on-sts-benchmark?p=roberta-a-robustly-optimized-bert-pretraining).

 However, not only specially trained models can be used.
 If the model is trained on a large enough dataset, its internal features can work as embeddings too.